rdk004/CNN_WBC_Classifier/README.md

 A custom Convolutional Neural Network (CNN) was designed for this task due to its suitability in processing spatial hierarchies in images.
 The model accepts 3-channel RGB images of dimension 224x224 and passes them through:

 - 4 Convolutional Blocks: each consisting of `Conv2D -> BatchNorm -> ReLU -> MaxPooling`
-- 2 Fully Connected (Dense) Layers: with dropout and batch normalization
+- 2 Fully Connected (Dense) Layers: with dropout and batch normalisation
 - Final Output Layer: with 8 neurons (one per WBC class) and softmax activation

-This architecture was chosen for its balance between depth and computational efficiency.
-Dropout and batch normalization help reduce overfitting, while convolutional layers extract meaningful morphological features across cell types.
-CNNs are especially effective in distinguishing local image features — a crucial requirement for WBC morphology classification.
+The CNN architecture is highly effective for WBC morphology classification because it can learn and extract key morphological features that define each cell type.
+The distinct characteristics of each white blood cell (WBC) type are captured as follows:
+- Basophils: Irregularly shaped cells with large blue/purple granules.
+- Eosinophils: Bi-lobed nucleus and distinctive cytoplasmic granules.
+- Erythroblasts: Large, round nucleus with dense cytoplasm, precursor to red blood cells.
+- Immature Granulocytes (IG): Grouped from promyelocytes, myelocytes, and metamyelocytes, characterised by immature, irregular nuclear shapes.
+- Lymphocytes: Large, round nucleus with sparse cytoplasm.
+- Monocytes: Kidney-shaped nucleus and abundant cytoplasm.
+- Neutrophils: Multi-lobed nucleus with a granular cytoplasm.
+- Thrombocytes: Small, irregular cell fragments without a nucleus.

+Why CNNs?
+- Local Feature Extraction: CNNs automatically detect cell boundaries, nuclear shapes, and granular features.
+- Translation Invariance: Capable of identifying WBCs regardless of their position in the image.
+- Hierarchical Learning: Extract low-level features (edges, contours) in early layers and more complex features (nuclear structure, cytoplasm) in deeper layers.

+Thus, CNNs are ideal for identifying subtle morphological differences across WBC types, making them highly effective for automating blood cell classification.
 ---

 ## Project Overview

 ### Problem Description

 Manual identification of blood cells from microscopic images is time-consuming and prone to error.
-Automating this task using deep learning can assist medical professionals in diagnosing hematological disorders more efficiently.
+Automating this task using deep learning can assist medical professionals in diagnosing haematological disorders more efficiently.

 This project develops a CNN-based classifier to identify eight types of white blood cells: